 The other day, someone I met for the first time asked me an interesting question.
 Referring to one of my posts on love, she said, “You wrote in your article that unconditional love is very rare.
 Isn’t a mother’s love for a child unconditional?”
 Before I tell you what answer I gave her, I would like to share with you a little story.

 Once upon a time, there was a couple.
 They deeply loved each other but the wife could not conceive.
 She felt guilty for not being able to give a child to her husband.
 The medical examination, however, showed an alarmingly low sperm count in the husband.
 The equation suddenly changed.
-It was his inability to supply a healthy seed that she could not spawn .
+It was his inability to supply a healthy seed that she could not reproduce.

 The lady and her husband were shocked.
 So was the boy.
 The boy didn’t want to go to his new parents.
 He just wanted to stay where he was.
-The woman didn’t want to let go off him either, but the moment she took one look at her real son, she faced the greatest dilemma of her life.
+The woman didn’t want to let go of him either, but the moment she took one look at her real son, she faced the greatest dilemma of her life.
 She felt pulled, attracted, and naturally inclined towards him.

 Just reflect on the story.
 Take your time.
 Let it sink in.
 There is no doubt that a mother’s love for a child is one of the highest types.
 For a mother, it is full of personal sacrifices.
 It is one of the purest types because a mother’s primary wish is to see her child well.
 She’s generally willing to give up anything for the welfare of her children.
 In the context of her own life and that of her child, a mother’s love is selfless.
-That said, in the broader context it is a little more complicated.
+That said, in the broader context, it is a little more complicated.
 And is it unconditional?

 It is love, yes, it is perhaps closest to pure love.
 It may even be the definition of quintessential love.
 But it is not unconditional; a human relationship is seldom unconditional.
 The first condition is the child itself.
 The child has to be hers.
-She wouldn’t feel the same intensity with just any other child.
-It is not about mother and any child but about a mother and her child.
+She wouldn’t feel the same intensity for just any other child.
+It is not about a mother and any child but about a mother and her child.
 Imagine a criminal who brutally raped and killed his victim and is waiting for a sentence.

 Why is a mother often willing and able to forgive even the gravest acts of her children?
 The attachment she has with her children, the love she feels for them far exceeds in ardor and fullness compared to any other relationship.
 Why?
 Let me offer you my perspective.
 As follows:

 The truth is a mother and her child are not separate entities.
 A child is a part of the mother in every aspect.
-He literally comes out of her body, they are created from her very own egg, in the womb he partakes of the same food.
+He literally comes out of her body, they are created from her very own egg.
+In the womb, he partakes of the same food.
 A child is a mother’s life walking outside, an extension.
 In fact, a mother achieves immortality through her child.
 She lives on beyond her own years through that child.
 She rejoices in seeing her child outdo her because she is not competing against him.
 You cannot compete against yourself.

 So, if you cannot compete against yourself, why is it not uncommon to see mother-daughter envy though.
 It’s simple.
 A daughter is a part of her mother, a living derivative.
 What you see in such a scenario is mere internal conflict projected on the relationship outside.
 It is not competition leading to conflict, it is the other way around.
 The harder a mother’s own life, the greater the chance of such conflict.

 It is for this reason that the love a mother has for her child is beyond classification.
-I may say that it is not unconditional but in all honesty, I would prefer to stay away from categorizing it as selfless or selfish, conditional or unconditional and so on.
+I may say that it is not unconditional but in all honesty, I would prefer to stay away from categorizing it as selfless or selfish, conditional or unconditional, and so on.
 It simply is beyond words.
 No one is smart enough, no words so profound, no intellect so great to even begin understanding the divinity of a mother’s love, much less encapsulate it.

 It so happens that it’s Mother’s day tomorrow.
 Make it a special one.